-An investigation is already underway in the Philippines into the incident, where a disgruntled former police officer opened fire inside a tourist bus he had commandeered.
-It is still unclear if the eight victims who were killed were shot by the hostage taker or by gunfire from police storming the bus.
-Secretary Tang, who had voiced harsh criticism of the way Filipino officials had handled the case, agreed the investigation was of utmost importance.
+An investigation is already underway in the Philippines into the incident, where a disgruntled former police officer opened fire on a tourist bus he had taken hostage.
+It is still unclear if the 8 victims who were killed were shot by the hostage taker or by gunfire from police storming the bus.

-While sorrow and anger continued in Hong Kong, the Philippines observed a day of public mourning Wednesday.
+While sorrow and anger continued in Hong Kong, the Philippines observed a day of public mourning.
 Questions about how the incident was handled are being expressed there as well.
-"Filipino migrant workers here share the Hong Kong people's shock and dismay at the way the crisis situation was handled," said Delores Peleaz, a member of the Filipino Migrant Workers Union.
+Delores Peleaz, a member of the Filipino Migrant Workers Union said, “Filipino migrant workers here share the Hong Kong People’s shock and dismay at the way the crisis situation was handled.”

 In the wake of the shootout, several senior Philippine police officials have been placed on leave.
 The weapons used by police have been secured as part of the investigation.

-However, Filipino Interior Secretary Jesse Robredo, who had already acknowledged police were ill-prepared for the hostage incident, urged caution against jumping to conclusions.
-"You know, until we get a full report and complete the investigation, I guess it's not fair to say whose head will roll.
-We need to establish accountabilities and responsibilities," he said.
+However, Filipino Interior Secretary Jesse Robredo, who had already acknowledged police were ill-prepared for the hostage incident, urged caution against jumping to a conclusion.

 Robredo told reporters that until the investigation is complete and a full report is available, "I guess it’s not fair to say whose head will roll.
 We need to establish accountabilities and responsibilities."